apicco/trajectory_alignment/about.md

 The original version of the software was developed in [R](www.cran.org) and is no longer mantained.
 The software in its original version  was used to visualise the dynamic architecture of the endocytic machineries in yeast cells ([Picco, _et al._, eLife 2015](http://dx.doi.org/10.7554/eLife.04535)) and to resolve subtle phenotypes induced by genetic mutations in the yeast cell ([Kukulski, Picco, _et al._, eLife 2016](http://dx.doi.org/10.7554/eLife.16036)).
 If interested, the R version of the code can be downloaded from [Picco, _et al._, 2015](http://dx.doi.org/10.7554/eLife.04535) at the following [link](https://doi.org/10.7554/eLife.04535.024) (deprecated).

 The new version of the software published here is rewritten in Python.
-The software is more efficient, it is easier to use and its code is much clearer than in its original R version.
+The software is more efficient, it is easier to use, and its code is much clearer than in its original R version.

 The software was developped and is currently mantained by [Andrea Picco](https://github.com/apicco) in the [Kaksonen laboratory](http://cms.unige.ch/sciences/biochimie/-Marko-Kaksonen-.html).